German Dative Case (der Dativ)

 Table 1.1

-After understanding the basic functions of each case, it’s the right time to delve deeper into the dative case.
+After grasping the basic functions of each case, it’s a good time to take a closer look at the dative case.

-The German dative case corresponds to the English indirect object and indicates the recipient of an action or the object affected by the action.
+In German, the dative case corresponds to the English indirect object, showing who receives an action or what is affected by it.

 🇩🇪 Ich (Nominative) gebe dem Mann (Dative) das Buch (Accusative).